Past and present…

 Fire Marshal Jon Scott was appointed Volunteer Fire Chief, and was tasked with purchasing all of the equipment needed to get our new fire department functional within 60 days.
 This seemingly impossible feat was made possible through the hard work and determination of our founders, and gracious equipment donations from many members of the Collin County Fire Chiefs' Association, including Wylie Fire Rescue, Princeton Fire Department and others.

-On September 14, 2018, at 9:00 A.M., Lavon Volunteer Fire Department became operational and now provides fire, EMS, community outreach, and emergency management services for the citizens of Lavon.
+On September 14, 2018, at 9:00 A.M., Lavon Volunteer Fire Department became operational and began providing fire, EMS, community outreach, and emergency management services for the citizens of Lavon.